carbon-design-system/carbon-platform/docs/resource-schemas.md

 ### Nav data

-Libraries have documentation pages that are specific to their library.
-The `navData` array determines what MDX pages get rendered in the web app, as well as the link order in the side nav.
+Libraries and assets have documentation pages that are specific to their library.
+The `navData` array determines what MDX pages get rendered in the web app, as well as the link order in the nav.

 **Example**